Pastifier/miniRT/README.md

       - WASD: move around.
       - Space/Shift: Elevate/Descend.
       - ESC in Select-Mode goes back to Camera-Mode.
-      - **TODO**:
-        - Add dynamic rotation to objects.
-        - Add dynamic pattern-change to objects.
-        - Add dynamic axis-based scaling to objects.
-        - Add UI to make the program easier to navigate.

 ### 🎨 **Textures and Bump Mapping**
 - Bump mapping for intricate surface detail using normal maps on spheres and planes.
 - Support for **XPM textures** to bring your scenes to life.
-- **TODO**:
-  - Universal UV mapping for cones and cylinders.
-  - Support for image textures (not jump normal maps).

 ### 💡 **Spotlights**
 - Customizable cone angles based on the spotlight's spot angle for realistic light falloff.